prp-e/serverless-agents/README.md

 ## Contribution

-The contribution guide will be availabl as soon as possible.
+The contribution guide will be available as soon as possible.

 ## Donations